Fatima-Luana/Fatima-Luana/README.md

 * I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-* Web Development Student with an emphasis on Front-End Development, currently focused on HTML, CSS, JavaScript, React JS at NextJS.
+* Web Development Student with an emphasis on Front-End Development, currently focused on HTML, CSS, JavaScript, React JS and NextJS.

 Reach me out 👇🏼